RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Experiments

 \subsection{Ablation study}

+To validate our core contributions, we define a Vanilla Model that removes structure embedding $\hat{e}_{itw}$, silhouette landmarks $\hat{L}_{sil}$ and PGEA.
+Specifically, its $\hat{e}_{itw}$ and $\hat{L}_{sil}$ are set to zero vectors while using original SDXL VAE.

+\textbf{Soft guidance of structure embeddings.} Since structure embeddings serve as prerequisites for retrieval in SLLE and inputs to EP-Adapter, we first add structure embeddings $\hat{e}_{itw}$ into EP-Adapter of vanilla model (denoted as ``+ emb'').
+As in \cref{tab: ablation} and \cref{fig: ablation}, vanilla model lacking structure embedding frequently exhibits artifacts in clothing internal structures, such as inaccurate collars, missing pockets, and occlusion confusion.
+This demonstrates that structure embedding provides global guidance and plays a fundamental role in optimizing apparel internal structures.

-\textbf{Retrieval.} One of the key processes of SLLE is to retrieve silhouette landmarks that enhance explicit spatial constraints.
-Consequently, we removed landmarks as the baseline named "w/o Retrieval" in \cref{tab: ablation} and \cref{fig: ablation}.
+\textbf{Hard guidance of silhouette landmarks.} The core of RAG is to retrieve silhouette landmarks that enhance explicit spatial constraints.
+Thus we add landmarks on ``+ emb'' version as the ablation named ``+ emb + sil'' in \cref{tab: ablation}.
 The model without retrieval exhibits significant contour errors, particularly around the back collar, sleeve length, and garment length.
-This is attributed to the fact that retrieval-augmented SLLE incorporates priors from LLM, which transcend visual limitations and aid the generative model in accurate spatial structures of clothing through the use of landmarks.
+This is attributed to the fact that retrieval-augmented SLLE incorporates priors from LLM, which transcend visual limitations and aid in accurate spatial structures through the use of landmarks.
 Furthermore, we investigate the role of SLLE in embedding remapping in \cref{sec: analysis}.

-\textbf{StructureNet.} The StructureNet, based on contrastive learning, provides latent structure embeddings that are utilized for similarity-based retrieval in SLLE and feature injection in the EP-Adapter.
-To validate the necessity of our proposed StructureNet, we removed the structure embedding and the subsequent retrieval process as the baseline labeled "w/o StructureNet".
-As illustrated in \cref{tab: ablation} and \cref{fig: ablation}, the model lacking latent structure embedding frequently displays artifacts in the internal structures of the clothing, such as inaccurate collars, missing pockets, and confusion due to occlusions.
-This demonstrates that structure embedding serves as global guidance and plays a significant role in optimizing the internal structures of apparel.
+\textbf{Alternative to RAG: generating masks via UNet.} As RAG requires a memory database and contrastive learning for embeddings, we try a simpler alternative by employing an SDXL UNet to directly predict landmarks.
+Specifically, we modify the input of the alternative UNet to a three-channel in-the-wild image $x_{itw}$, with outputs being one-channel predicted landmarks $L_{sil}$ that are directly fed into RAGDiffusion's denoising UNet.
+However, this alternative produces landmarks with noticeable errors and degraded generation quality, due to limitations in visual understanding and the absence of proper pre-trained weights.